-Thanks to social media, it’s easier than ever for a prospective candidate to mine a company’s behaviour.
-CEOs and other senior executives portray themselves and their organisations daily on platforms such as Facebook, Twitter, Instagram and YouTube.
+Thanks to social media, it’s easier than ever for a prospective candidate to mine a company’s behavior.
+CEOs and other senior executives portray themselves and their organizations daily on platforms such as Facebook, Twitter, Instagram, and YouTube.

 Top executives actively use social media to reward high achievement and tout their own expertise.